 [The children clap and noisily depart, chit-chatting, all in a day's work.]

-Claude Bessy’s rigor, discipline, seriousness, her punitiveness and standards — followed by a big wink, a dose of love, affection, and caring — strikes me as very French.
+Claude Bessy’s rigor, seriousness, her punitiveness and high standards — delivered with a big wink, a dose of love, affection and caring — strike me as very French.

-And the results show in Laurent Hilaire, Patrick Dupond, Sylvie Guillem, Elisabeth Maurin, Manuel Legris, all her students who became grands étoiles, all on view, as adolescents, in the film’s homespun footage (Bessy’s personal collection of film clips, which were matched to music and smartly packaged by Herrault) .
+The results show in Laurent Hilaire, Patrick Dupond, Sylvie Guillem, Isabelle Guerin, Elisabeth Maurin, Manuel Legris, all Bessy’s students who became grands étoiles, all on view, as adolescents, in the film’s homespun footage.

 this post dedicated to martine